aidansmth/API-Relay/readme.md

 ## Overview
 When run on a server and linked with a radio station's Spinitron, this server will provide a REST API for accessing the station's Spinitron data without exposing a private API key.
 Once up and running, you can make GET requests to the server to get the station's current spins, shows, and DJ info.

 This server caches the data it gets from Spinitron, which is useful for applications that need to make frequent requests, such as a station website.
-Additionally, this relay server provides a server-sent event (SSE) endpoint that can inform clients when a new spin is logged instead of clients having to continually poll the server for new spins.
+It uses Spinitron's metadata push feature to make minimal requests while keeping spin data current.
+Additionally, this relay server provides a server-sent event (SSE) endpoint that can inform web clients when a new spin is logged instead of having to continually poll the server for new spins.

 This project is built with Rust and Warp.
-It pretty stable and relatively efficient.
-It's been load-tested up to 20k requests per second with no issues, which should be enough for most small stations.
+It's stable and quite efficient.
+It's been load-tested up to 20k requests per second with no issues, which should be enough for most stations.

-This was originally built as a student project for KSCU 103.3 FM out of Santa Clara University, check us out [here](https://kscu.org).
+This was originally built as a project for KSCU 103.3 FM out of Santa Clara University, check us out [here](https://kscu.org).

 ## Endpoints